hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/2-hardware-and-software/index.md

     - stops translating after the first error
     - interpreter has to be in memmory for the program to run
     - can be modified at runtime (changing functions)

+- advantages
+    - when need to run on many OS
+        - can maintain one version of the source code
+    - less time will be spent on maintainance
+        - when updates are needed
+    - easier to debug the program
+        - as errors are highlighted
+    - it can use up less memory than a compiler
+        - as only a few lines of source code are in memory at given time
+    - less likely to crash the computer
+        - as the code can run in a virtual machine (like JVM for java)
+- disadvantages
+    - translation software may need to be kept upto date
+    - interpreted programs run slower than compiled programs
+        - as they have to be interpreted every time they are run
+    - interpreting a program is much slow process than compiling
+        - as it stpos every time an error is encountered
+    - source code is easier to convert by fraudulent users
+    - makes it much easier to copy the program

 ### Linkers